Erik84750/Nextion_DCC-EX_enclosure/README.md

   b. it is recommended to use a bimetal titanium throat: https://tinyurl.com/mrxmm24h

   c. only use high quality PLA filament: due to the complexity of the model (overhangs, holes, ..).
-For example: Prussa, Spectrum, ..
+For example: Spectrum, to a lesser extent eSun..
     Suboptimal results were obtained with Fiberlogy, eSun, and of course house brands or knock-offs which are off-limits.
+Not recommended: Prussa, Fiberlogy, Azurefilm, Polymaker, Formfutura,..

   d.
 Some basic printer settings: Retraction = 9mm, Printing speed = 65mm/sec, no support structure, filling thickness 60% (2mm line distance),
     Filling pattern: cubic, Layer height 0.1mm, Wall thickness 0.8mm, Number of wall lines: 2, Print temp (Spectrum): 205°C, Bed temp: 60°C